cliffordwilliam/coffee-shop-api/README.md

 This script will:

-- Warn if containers `coffee_shop_postgres` or `coffee_shop_api` already exist (even stopped)
+- Warn if `coffee_shop_postgres` or `coffee_shop_api` containers already exist

-- Validate all prerequisites:
+- Validate prerequisites:
-  - Docker and Docker Compose
+  - Docker & Docker Compose

-- Auto-copy `.env.example` to `.env` if missing
+- Copy `.env.example` to `.env` if not present

-- Start **both** the app and database using `docker-compose.full.yaml`
+- Launch both app and database using `docker-compose.full.yaml`

-- Wait until PostgreSQL is ready to accept connections
+- Wait for PostgreSQL to become available

-- Run Prisma commands _inside the app container_:
+- Run Prisma commands **inside the app container**:
   - Push schema
   - Generate client
-  - Seed data
+  - Seed database

-- Attach to container logs for live output
+- Stream logs from containers

-> 🌐 Script will print to terminal where your API will be live at

-> 🛑 Press `Ctrl + C` to stop containers and clean up resources
+> 🛑 Press `Ctrl + C` to stop and clean up containers

 ---

-### 🧪 Unit Test
+### 🧪 Unit Tests

 Run unit tests with coverage: